 How Important Is the M2 Factor for Laser Beam Quality?

-The M2 factor is fairly important for laser beam quality.
-It is a common, well-defined (by ISO 11146) means of communicating how close to ideal the measured beam is.
-The M2 factor is important because it provides information on how precisely a beam can be focused, and therefore its effectiveness in applications such as laser cutting.
+The M2 factor is important for laser beam quality.
+It is a common, well-defined (as specified by ISO 11146) means of communicating how close the measured beam is to ideal.
+The M2 factor is essential because it provides information on how precisely a beam can be focused and its effectiveness in applications such as laser cutting.

-However, there are other parameters that can provide further information about beam quality (such as Power in a Bucket or the Strehl ratio), so M2 measurement is not the only way to communicate laser beam quality.
+However, other parameters can provide further information about beam quality (such as Power in a Bucket or the Strehl ratio), so M2 measurement is not the only way to communicate laser beam quality.

-What Are the M2 ISO Norm Rules for Measuring the Laser Beam Diameter?
+ISO 11146 Rules for Measuring the Laser Beam Diameter

 What Are the Types of Equipment To Measure Laser Beam Quality?